JiaoLaboratory/CRAQ_data/README.md

 Detailed description:

-A.oxysepala_contig_draft.fa: The original draft FALCON contigs of A.oxysepala for CRAQ-correct performing.
+A.oxysepala_contig_draft.fa: The original draft contigs of A.oxysepala for CRAQ-correct performing.

 A.oxysepala_contig_CRAQcorrect.fa: The new generated A.oxysepala contigs after performing CRAQ correction.